 Mistake 1 - only considering the value you get

 A good ICP looks at both sides of the equation: the people to whom you give value and the value you get from them.
-However, plenty of ICPs focus too heavily on how much value is gained from the customer.
+However, plenty of ICPs focuses too heavily on how much value is gained from the customer.
 Fair enough, you have a business to run, you’re not a charity, but if you underplay the value you can give, you're missing out on the most rewarding two-way relationship.
 Unless they’re getting significant value from you, they won’t remain customers for long — ideal prospects or otherwise.

 Mistake 2 - thinking value only means revenue